Skip to content

 customerId string Your unique customer identifier from Marqo

-experimentId string Unique identifier for this tracking experiment
+experimentId string Unique identifier for this tracking session (not used for experiment variants)

 apiKey string API key for authentication from Marqo Cloud Console